terraform-aws-modules/terraform-aws-redshift/examples/complete/README.md

 # Complete Redshift example

-Configuration in this directory creates VPC with Redshift subnet, security group and Redshift cluster itself.
+Configuration in this directory creates AWS Redshift clusters with demonstrating the various methods of configuring/customizing:

+- A disabled cluster
+- A default, "out of the box" Redshift cluster
+- A "complete" cluster demonstrating the broad array of configurations including the use of snapshot copy grants.
+NOTE: the term "complete" here is used to denote the "compete array of configurations offered" and is not representative of recommended/best practices for provisioning a Redshift cluster.
+Users should refer to the AWS documenation for recommended practices for provisioning a Redshift cluster.

 ## Usage